TARANAKI SMALL TOWNS ON SURF HIGHWAY ARE WORTH A DETOUR

-- In 1884 Eltan was barely a blip with 25 residents by the late 1880’s the population grew with the opening of land for farming.
-In 1989 Eltam became part of South Taranaki District with the local body amalgamations.
+- In 1884 Eltham was barely a blip with 25 residents by the late 1880’s the population grew with the opening of land for farming.
+In 1989 Eltham became part of South Taranaki District with the local body amalgamations.

 - NZ’s first commercial butter factory in 1887 opened by Chinese immigrant, Chew Chong, wow the prejudice at the time.
 Mr Chong’s nifty silk attire, his snappy suits, the gentlemen had charm and business sense in spades.
 He thought about gold mining and decided to sell groceries instead.
 Definitely a smart cookie.